 Note:

-[1] Personal history of cancer in males was not collected, as it was not relevant to determine the risk of BRCA1 and BRCA2 mutations as per NCCN guidelines.
+[1] Personal history of cancer in males was not collected, as it was not relevant to determine the risk of BRCA1 and BRCA2 pathogenic variants as per NCCN guidelines.

 Appendix Table 2.
-Proportion of Patients Tested for BRCA Mutations by Physician Characteristics
+Proportion of Patients Tested for BRCA Pathogenic Variants by Physician Characteristics